quynhanhha/market-maker-ops/README.md

 **A separate flow generator.** Nothing in the venue creates counterparty flow on its own.
-Without an independent participant crossing the market maker's quotes, inventory, PnL, and skew would only ever be exercised by synthetically mutating state in a test, not by the live system actually doing the thing.
+Without an independent participant crossing the market maker's quotes, inventory, PnL, and skew would only ever be exercised by synthetically mutating state in a test.
 The flow generator exists purely to make real fills happen.

 **Inventory skew.** `reservation_price = fair_value - k × inventory`
 (k = 0.01).
 Long inventory (positive) pulls the reservation price — and